wrapperband/FeathercoinWalletGuide/README.md

+# Feathercoin

+Feathercoin is a cryptographic based currency using the bitcoin core protocols and it's own settings.
+It runs as a blockchain on a peer to peer network.
+The software to control and access the blockchain is developed by a group of open source contributors communicating through the Feathercoin forum.

+Community involvement has been part of the Feathercoin philosophy from day one, in particular to produce guides and support new users and miners.
+The Feathercoin forum is already well established with answers to common questions and if you can't find in the answer in the guide then community support is available there.

+If you wish to help or support, that can be as easy as becoming a member and up voting a good post, up to becoming a moderator or helping develop or test new enhancements.
+The forum also contains members experience, guides and details on developing external projects like starting a pool or developing a new app or web site.

-# Feathercoin Wallet Guide
+## Feathercoin Wallet Guide Aims and Restrictions

-Feathercoin Wallet guide aims to show how to use the features of the Feathercoin Wallet.
+Feathercoin Wallet guide aims to show how to use the features of the Feathercoin Wallet and other relevant technology.

 The information contained is based on Feathercoin wallet version 0.9.6.

-The Feathercoin wallet operates by using the security of the Bitcoin base code with the addition of custom Feathercoin settings and wallet features.

-The Feathercoin forum is already well established with answers to common questions and if you can't find in the answer in the guide then community support is available there.
+The guide is applicable to other Feathercoin-qt versions and other alternative currency wallets, such as Bitcoin or Litecoin, which have similar features and operations.

 <!-- [Ref 5] -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->